angelica-sjsu/grape_disease_classification/README.md

 # grape_disease_classification
 images source: https://github.com/spMohanty/PlantVillage-Dataset
-Download the whol repo and proceed with the code
+Download the whole repo and proceed with the code

+For this project, a mat file was used.
+It contains the aggregated images to be used as training set.

 Content:
 1. directory preparation